ryanguill/emit/useCases.md

 The second benefit is that many listeners can be added to the same event without changing the source of the event.
 So today you know that you need to do y when x happens.
 Later on the requirements change and you need to do z as well.
 Now instead of changing the source, you just add another event listener.

 So what about async?
 We have had ways to do asynchronous programming in CFML for a while, but it is not very common.
-In other languages though, async is a much more common way of handling activities.
+In other languages async is a much more common way of handling activities.
 The biggest thing to keep in mind with async programming is that you will not be able to get information out of the async code directly.
 Async is good for tasks that you can fire and forget and you do not directly need the results in the current context.
 Emit provides the ability to run this async code in a much easier and cleaner way.

 > Note! treat these examples as psuedo-code.
 They are not full examples you can execute, I wouldn't name things this way, I wouldn't organize things this way - these are just examples.

 #Use Cases

 ##Application-wide event system